 Businesses with turnover less than the mandatory GST threshold.

 Entities that are excluded from the scope of GST due to judicial interpretations of the legislation.

 Entities that are explicitly prevented from registration by legislative exclusions.

 Merit-based or Concessional Exemption is the exemption provided to essential products — like certain food items and other basic amenities — to maintain the stability of the GST rate.

 What are Technical Exemptions?

-Certain categories of exemptions are mandatory owing to the pragmatic difficulties in tax collection on those supplies.
-The 3 types are:
+Certain supplies are exempted owing to the pragmatic difficulties in collecting taxes on them.
+The 3 types of technical exemptions are:

 What entities are exempted from CGST and SGST under the new laws?